Cincinnati-Design-LAB/architour/src/content/buildings/carew-tower.md

   downs.
 The garage was demolished in the 1980s due to corrosion of the steel structure caused by road salt.
 ---

+A multi-use complex, the Carew Tower, Netherland Plaza Hotel, automated parking garage, and retail arcade are at the heart of Cincinnati.
+Built at the beginning of the Depression, the complex was constructed using WPA funding in just under a year and a half, but the 48 story office tower was completed and occupied in less than a year.
+The Carew Tower remained the tallest building in Cincinnati until the construction of the Great American Tower completed in 2011.